7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 2. Add the network to each container's config.

 This will ensure the containers are all connected to the network.
-Assuming no reuse, distage will create the required network and add each container configured to that network.
+Assuming no reuse, distage will create the required network and add each container to that network.

-#### Create a `ContainerNetworkDef`
+#### 1. Create a `ContainerNetworkDef`

 A minimal @scaladoc[`ContainerNetworkDef`](izumi.distage.docker.ContainerNetworkDef) uses the default configuration.